Find out the basic rules of VAT, how they apply to clubs and associations, and how to treat VAT on subscriptions and other payments.

 You are entitled to deduct the input tax incurred on goods and services that you use or intend to use in making taxable supplies.
 You cannot normally deduct input tax incurred on costs that relate to your exempt supplies.
 If your input tax relates to both taxable and exempt supplies, you can normally deduct only the amount of input tax that relates to your taxable supplies.

-For further information Notice 706 Partial Exemption.
+For further information see Partial exemption (VAT Notice 706).